rocrisp/netflix_thatconference/README.md

 - [What is JamStack?](https://github.com/datastaxdevs/workshop-battlestax/blob/master/README_JAM.md)
 - [Video tutorial with Ania Kubow](#video-tutorial-with-ania-kubow)

-# Part 1 - DB Setup & Data Ingest
+# Part 1 - DB and Workspace Setup

 ## 1. Login or Register to AstraDB